kkovati/Sail/README.md

 sim.run(display=True, disp_from_gen=0)
 ```

-## Plans for improvement
+## ⚡ Plans for improvement

 The neural networks could not learn how to efficiently sail upwind by the end
 of the simulation.
 The expected strategy is turning away from wind thus reaching greater velocity,
-but seemingly they always approach the target buoy directly, not paying attention the wind direction.
+but seemingly they always approach the target buoy directly, not paying attention to the wind direction.